viewtool/I2C_Adapter/CodeBlocks_USB_GPIO_Test/README.md

 # GPIO_Test
-An CodeBlocks project to test GPIO.
+A CodeBlocks project to test GPIO.